adamjralph/protojs/README.md

 * A display of currently entered items and price
 * A calculate button which initiates sun of all prices and displays results

+### User Interface

+####Use of Selectors
+Ids will be used for for selecting elements with JavaScript (getElementsById). Classes will be used for styling with CSS.
+####The HTML elements
+*h1 for name and purpose of app
+- ID of heading
+*Form
+- ID of expenses-form
+- Class of expenses-form
+*The form contains:
+- span 'Item' with a class of item-lable
+- input 'Price' with a class of price-lable